Free Printable Weather Chart pdf Worksheets

 Table of Contents

-Did you know that you can tell the outside temperature by counting a cricket’s chirps?
-You can also tell what time it is by counting how many times your child has asked for a snack!
+Did you know you can guess the outside temperature just by counting a cricket’s chirps?
+Or figure out the time by counting how many times your little one asks for a snack?

-Whether you’re homeschooling, planning a morning activity, or just trying to sneak in some learning between snacks, our chart makes tracking the weather exciting and easy for little ones.
+Whether you’re homeschooling, planning a morning activity, or just squeezing in some learning between snacks, this chart makes watching the weather exciting and easy for kids.

 What’s included in our Weather Pack?